luckysahani/Tetris3D-OpenGL-Game/README.md

 **PROGRESS-II**

-1. Added the animation effect.
+1. Implemented falling animation for blocks.
-2. Added the music.
+2. Added the background music and button triggered sounds.
-3. Implemented some game logic.
+3. Implemented partial game logic.
 4. Allow players to save screenshots.
 5. Loading a character, that is, an object which is not part of the world.
 6. A navigable camera.